 Orange County, North Carolina is 3½ hours from the coast and 3½ hours from the mountains.
 Residents enjoy proximity to Chapel Hill, Durham, Raleigh and the Research Triangle and can avail themselves of any number of cultural, employment, entertainment, and shopping and sporting opportunities throughout the region.
 As they say: Location!
 Location!
 Location!

 The finest and freshest locally grown produce, prepared foods, flowers and crafts are available at area farmer’s markets in Chapel Hill and Orange County.
 Everything sold is grown or produced by the vendors, all within a 50-mile radius.
 Special events include tastings, cooking demonstrations, music and Master Gardeners’ educational fairs.
 Touted as one of the finest local markets in the Country, the Carrboro Farmers’ Market has provided an opportunity for local farmers to sell their products directly to the consumer since 1979.
 Additionally, markets can be found in Southern Village, at University Mall and in Hillsborough.
+Find more fresh food and fun in this Guide

 In central, southwestern Orange County, you’ll come across Maple View Farm.
 Owned and operated by a 5th generation dairy farmer who relocated here from Maine, the dairy produces delicious hormone-free milk and ice cream.
 These treats can be bought in Maple View’s own shops and in grocery stores throughout the Triangle.
 Maple View Agricultural Educational Center down the road strives to educate visitors about the benefits of sustainable agriculture and farm life.